neoforged/Documentation/docs/resources/server/recipes/builtin.md

 - `base`: The base [ingredient] of the recipe.
 All vanilla use cases use the `minecraft:trimmable_armor` tag here.
 - `template`: The template [ingredient] of the recipe.
 All vanilla use cases use a smithing trim template here.
 - `addition`: The addition [ingredient] of the recipe.
 All vanilla use cases use the `minecraft:trim_materials` tag here.
+- `pattern`: The trim pattern applied to the base ingredient.

 This recipe serializer is notably missing a result field.
 This is because it uses the base input and "applies" the template and addition items on it, i.e., it sets the base's components based on the other inputs and uses the result of that operation as the recipe's result.